fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/02_preprocessor/01_include.md

 ## other notes

 Preprocessor is a process that happens transparently - you don't see the generated files with pasted/replaced content.
-Most of the build process, consisitng of many more steps than just preprocessor is done completely in memory.
+Most of the build process, which consists of many more steps than just preprocessor is done completely in memory.

 This is not a strict technical requirement, but it's a big optimization to avoid unnecessary disk operations.
+That's one of the reasons documentation uses the term *translation unit* instead of *file* when describing compilation process.